QingyuanLi1211/ChatGPT-enhanced-APRs/README.md

 You can use the functions complete_function_and_perplexity and sliding_window_clone_detection to calculate ATCC, ATCH, AP, and RAP for any benchmarks, or you can just use the function calculate_bugsinpy(), calculate_d4j_all(), calculate_humanevaljava() to calculate ATCC, ATCH, AP, and RAP for the three benchmarks.
 All these functions are in the script RQ2/RQ2.py.

 ### RQ3: Impact of Memorization

 #### RQ3-1: Reducing memorization
-To use JavaTransformer, you need to change your data format to .java file.
+To use JavaTransformer, you need to change your data format to a Java file (you can use the function write_d4j1_2java in RQ31/RQ3_1.py to change the format or re-implementation this feature).
 After that, you can transform Defects4J with JavaTransformer (using mutation operators VR, RC, and US).
 Note that JavaTransformer can only receive function-level code snippets, so you need to extract the buggy function from Defects4J.
 When finishing the transformation, you can fix these bugs exactly the way you experimented with RQ1.

-#### RQ3-1: Increasing memorization
+#### RQ3-2: Increasing memorization
+Use the model in RQ32/finetuned_model to re-fix the BugsInPy (54 bugs).
+In fact, you can also fine-tune gpt-3.5-turbo-0125 yourself using BIP4sft, and we will be releasing BIP4sft dataset soon.
+We do not provide a script for fine-tuning GPT because OpenAI provides a very convenient web-side fine-tuning method; see https://platform.openai.com/finetune for more details.

 ### Evaluate Datasets